HomehistoryMedieval toilets in castles

 The first concept of nowadays toilets

-The protruding shaft of masonry that made up the toilet was sustained from below or might nestle in the junction between a tower and wall.
-Some waste shafts were short while others reached almost to the ground.
+The protruding shaft of masonry that made up the toilet was sustained from below or might nestle in the junction between a tower and a wall.
+Some waste shafts were short, while others reached almost to the ground.
 In the latter case, that might prove a dangerous design feature if there were a siege of the castle.

 medieval toilet exterior